 - Subject Outline Guide and Template

-The use of technology for online assessment and assignment submission can greatly benefit students, teaching staff and administrative support providers.
-Online assessment can particularly improve workflows where students are remotely located or distributed across multiple campuses and a more environmentally-friendly practice is maintained (less paper).
+Online assessment and assignment submission can greatly benefit students, teaching staff and administrative support providers.
+In particular, it improves workflows where students are remotely located or distributed across multiple campuses.

-Online assessment can be done through use of tests and quizzes, and can encompass a variety of question formats (multiple choice, multiple answer, hotspot, fill-in-the-blank, true-false, short answer/essay and file) as well as automated marking tools and student performance analysis.
+It is also environmentally-friendly, as it means less paper.
+Educators can use tests or assignments and can encompass a variety of question formats (multiple choice, multiple answer, hotspot, fill-in-the-blank, true-false, short answer/essay and file) as well as automated marking and student/question performance analysis.

-When combined with online marking and reporting, electronic assessment and assignment submission results in significant administrative improvements and faster feedback for students.
+When combined with online marking, feedback and reporting, electronic assessment and assignment submission results in significant administrative improvements and provides faster feedback for students.

-- The online dropbox in LearnJCU accepts a number of different files: PDF documents, Word documents, presentation files and multimedia files however large video files will likely require alternate submission processes.
+- The assignment dropbox in LearnJCU accepts a number of different files: PDF documents, Word documents, presentation files and multimedia files however large video files will likely require alternate submission processes.